makeabilitylab/physcomp/arduino/led-fade.md

 {:toc}
 ---

 In the [previous lesson](led-blink.md), we learned how to turn on and off an LED using [`digitalWrite`](https://www.arduino.cc/reference/en/language/functions/digital-io/digitalwrite/)—which worked by alternatively setting Pin 3 to 5V (`HIGH`) and 0V (`LOW`).
 In this lesson, we'll learn how to programmatically control the output voltage at finer gradations using [`analogWrite`](https://www.arduino.cc/reference/en/language/functions/analog-io/analogwrite/).
-More specifically, we will gradually fade an LED on and off.
+More specifically, we will gradually fade an LED on and off like the animation below illustrates.

 ![Animation showing the LED on Pin 3 gradually fading on and off](assets/movies/Arduino_LEDFade_Pin3.gif) This illustrative animation doesn't show current (the yellow circles) only due to my limited animation skills.
 But hopefully you can visualize (in your mind) how the LED varies in brightness with current just the same. :)